friends-of-freeswitch/switchio/docs/callgen.rst

           "you must first set an originate command")
     ConfigurationError: you must first set an originate command

-Before we can start loading we must set the command which will be used by the application when instructing each slave to `originate` a call.
+Before we can start generating calls we must set the command which will be used by the application when instructing each slave to `originate` a call.

 .. note::